Greer County, Texas

-Greer County, a county created by the Texas legislature on February 8, 1860 (and was named for John Alexander Greer, Lieutenant Governor of Texas), was land claimed by both Texas and the United States.
-The region of Greer County is now in present-day Oklahoma.
+Greer County was a county created by the Texas legislature on February 8, 1860, on land claimed by both the State of Texas and the Federal Government of the United States.

+Named for the state's Lieutenant Governor, John Alexander Greer, the region of Greer County is now in the present-day State of Oklahoma.

 Origin of the dispute

 The dispute arose from a map submitted with the Adams–Onís Treaty of 1819.
 The treaty stated that the boundary between the French claims on the north and the Spanish claims on the south was Rio Roxo de Natchitoches (Red River) until it reached the 100th meridian west as noted on John Melish's map published in 1818.
 The problem was that the 100th meridian on the Melish map was some 90 mi east of the true 100th meridian and the Red River forked about 50 mi east of the 100th meridian.
 Texas claimed the land south of the North Fork (red on the map) and the United States claimed the land north of the South Fork (blue on the map, later called the Prairie Dog Town Fork Red River).